Subject Access Requests put a fixed deadline on how quickly you must locate personal data, verify the requester, and send a response.

 “The security measures you need to take to send information securely as part of a subject access request (SAR) depend on the type of information you’re planning to send and what you think the risk is to the data.
 As a general rule, if a SAR was made to you by email, then there’s an expectation that you’ll reply by email, too, unless the person says otherwise.”

-For SARs made via email - an inherently insecure channel - email encryption is essential.
+For SARs made via email - an inherently insecure channel - encryption is usually required to protect the response.

-End-to-end encryption protects data in transit and at rest, helping organisations avoid breaches.
+End-to-end encryption helps protect data in transit and at rest, reducing the risk of unauthorised access.

 Reducing Costs and Meeting Deadlines